KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 8. Deprecated: Found `require("request")` in file `irishRailFetcher.js`: Replace it with built-in fetch.
 9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-DWD-WarnWeather by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-DWD-WarnWeather)